 Intersexuals may undergo abdominal surgery and have routine hospital visits for doctors to examine their genitals, up until they have their periods, or not.
 Then, doctors are able to tell if intersexuals are able to have kids.

 It may be hard for intersexuals to come to terms and understand their own bodies.
 This may lead to negative thoughts about oneself, loneliness, and thoughts of suicide.
 They may feel that their bodies are not fully human and find it hard to accept the bodies that surgeons left them with.
-These negative thoughts can really effect one’s day-to-day life and productivity.
+These negative thoughts can really affect one’s day-to-day life and productivity.

 “Cutting intersex genitals becomes yet another hidden mechanism…containing the potential anarchy of desires and identifications within oppressive heteronormative structures” (Chase).
-In October 1996, the American Female Genital Mutilation Act passed, but specifically exempted medicalized clitorectomies to “correct” intersex bodies (Chase).
+In October 1996, the American Female Genital Mutilation Act passed but specifically exempted medicalized clitorectomies to “correct” intersex bodies (Chase).

 Doctors address “gender intersex bodies accordingly and cut them up to make the assigned genders support cultural norms of embodiment” (Chase).
 Intersexuals call into question the assumed relation between genders and bodies and demonstrate how some bodies do not fit easily into male/female dichotomies” (Chase).